opentripmodel/documentation/versioned_docs/version-5.6/faq.md

 Frequently Asked Questions
 ==========================

-* _Is it mandatory to use JSON as file format for OTM5?_

-  > Yes, this is mandatory.
-OTM5 does not exist as XML and only JSON is and will be supported.
-By keeping the options to a minum we ensure it is easier to adopt and also that parties that implement OTM can actually talk with each other.

 * _How open or free is OTM5 as a standard?
 How do you prevent that different parties add or change fields?_